Road Safety Enforcement and Auto Crime Prevention

 Where cameras are located

-Red light cameras are installed at BC’s worst intersections with high numbers of serious crashes, and potential to reduce side impact and head-on crashes, as well as serious injuries and fatalities.
+Red light cameras are installed at BC’s worst intersections that experience high numbers of serious crashes.
+These cameras have the potential to reduce side impact and head-on crashes, as well as serious injuries and fatalities.

 New signs are prominently posted at intersections to advise drivers that red light cameras are in place.
 For more information see Intersection Safety page on ICBC's website.

 How the cameras work and violation tickets

-If you enter an intersection with a red light camera after the light turns red, a picture of your vehicle’s rear licence plate, with time, date and location securely encoded, will be sent to the intersection safety camera office.
+If you enter an intersection equiped with a red light camera after the light turns red, a picture of your vehicle’s rear licence plate, with time, date and location securely encoded, will be sent to the intersection safety camera office.
 A special officer is responsible for reviewing the photo, laying a charge under the Motor Vehicle Act and prosecuting disputed violation tickets in court.

-For more information see Red Light Camera Tickets page on ICBC website.
+For more information see Red Light Camera Tickets page on ICBC's website.

 Automatic Licence Plate Recognition – Licence Plate Cameras